socrob/autonomous_systems/README.md

 A partial documentation of this can be found [here](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) and [here](http://catkin-tools.readthedocs.io/en/latest/index.html)

-If you decide to do it manually (for didactic purposes) then please continue:

 1. Create a folder for your ros workspace in your system:

         mkdir -p ~/ros_ws/src